devitocodes/devito/benchmarks/user/README.md

 watch numastat -m
 ```

+## Running on HPC clusters

+`make-pbs.py` is a simple program to generate PBS files to submit jobs on HPC
+clusters.

 ## Known limitations and possible work arounds

  * The DSE `aggressive` mode might not work in combination with OpenMP if the